darrylwest/pluggable-webapp/app-idea.md

 ## Data storage and management needs

 * The application will be hosted on **DigitalOcean** Droplets.
 * Appointment and booking data are stored in Valkey.
-Valkey will be used as a primary, persistent datastore, with AOF (Append Only File) persistence enabled for data durability and regular backups configured.
+Valkey will be used as a primary, persistent datastore, fully managed cluster + backup by **DigitalOcean**.
 * Authentication uses Firebase through a back-end service.
 Firebase maintains the list of user credentials.
 * User authorization roles and permissions are stored in Valkey.
 * Patient reports will be stored in **DigitalOcean** Storage Buckets.
 These buckets will be configured with encryption at rest, and all access will be tightly controlled through secure, time-limited methods.